johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 	> decypher.etherBalance(deployed.address)
 	9

 This is where throw() comes in.
-Now, we get an exception.
+When the wrong amount is sent, we get an exception.
 Gas is consumed.

 	> var deployed = decypher.deployContract("flipper")
 	undefined